containers/podman/docs/source/markdown/podman-run.1.md

 This command mounts a **tmpfs** at _/tmp_ within the container.
 The supported mount options are the same as the Linux default mount flags.
-If you do not specify any options, the systems uses the following options:
+If you do not specify any options, the system uses the following options:
 **rw,noexec,nosuid,nodev**.

 #### **--tty**, **-t**